stackotter/delta-client/Contributing.md

 you'll need Xcode installed anyway because sadly that's currently the only way to get Metal and SwiftUI build support.

-The last manually installed dependency you'll need is gtk4 (even if you aren't working on the Gtk-based UI; because SwiftPM is a bit conservative in resolving dependencies).
-First install [homebrew](https://brew.sh) and then install gtk4 with the command `brew install gtk4`.

 Next, fork Delta Client and then clone it.

 ```sh